Frequently Asked Questions

 19. What does a music therapy assessment look like?

 Assessments are highly individualized and look different from person to person.
 When determining eligibility for music therapy services through the IEP, we conduct a SEMTAP (click HERE for more information).
-For general assessments, we first gather information about the individual(s) who will be receiving services through a parent/ care-giver assessment.
+For general assessments, we first gather information about the individual(s) who will be receiving services through a parent/ care-giver/ self assessment.
 Individuals who are self-referring will be interviewed to learn more about their music preferences and needs.
 We then design an assessment session that may include therapeutic instrument play, books set to song, sensory experiences through music, song-writing, lyric analysis, and other intervention techniques.
 After 1-3 sessions, the treating clinician will write up an assessment report detailing findings and recommendations for services.
-This report is approved by the Director of Services and a copy is provided to you.
+This report is approved by either our Director of Services or Assistant Director of Services and a copy is provided to you.

 21. Do you accept interns?

 Infinity offers three different programs to help expand awareness of music therapy and train future music therapists.
-We offer a summer Job Shadow Internship for upper-class high school students, college students, and new professionals who are trying to decide if music therapy is the path for them (click HERE for more information).
+We offer a summer Job Shadow Internship for upperclassmen high school students, college students, and new professionals who are trying to decide if music therapy is the path for them (click HERE for more information).
 We offer a summer Field Study program for music therapy students who looking to further develop their clinical, professional, and musical skills (click HERE for more information).
 We also offer a University Affiliated Internship site.
 This internship is designed for music therapy students in the final leg of their degree program and need to complete their clinical hours in order to sit for the national board examination.
 This internship runs from September-April (click HERE for more information).
+We are currently affiliated with Berklee College of Music, Montclair State University, Marywood University, and Temple University.
+We are always looking to build new relationships.

 22. What is your cancellation policy?